Freedom is a terrifying thing. Even within the limit-breaking world of cyberpunk, we’re often afraid to embrace it.

 As Michelle Chilcoat points out in “Brain Sex, Cyberpunk Cinema, Feminism, and the Dis/Location of Heterosexuality,” we see quite a lot of norm-shackled characters in our reality-tripping sci-fi.
 In Total Recall, Schwarzenegger’s Quaid strongly proclaims his hetero orientation as a programing note for his memory-implant vacation—and experiencing the whole adventure as anything but his hyper-masculine self doesn’t even seem to be an option.
 Instead of asking the Rekall tech to program in a pansexual transhumanist awakening, he chooses the sexual equivalent of doppling into an anteater.

-Sure, we might expect such things from ’90s Paul Verhoeven, but it’s not like Kathryn Bigelow’s Strange Days or even the Wachowskis’ Matrix films did much of anything to buck the trend.
+Sure, we might expect such things from ’90s Paul Verhoeven, but it’s not like Kathryn Bigelow’s Strange Days or even the Wachowskis’ Matrix films did much of anything to buck the trend (or were not permitted to by studio heads).
 Granted, we’re talking big Hollywood productions here, and even today cyberpunk-flavored mainstream projects are loath to do something so edgy as cast an Asian lead—much less force the audience to consider what could happen in a world where technology transmutes our experience of self and reality.
 Is that the safety we crave from our cyberpunk?
 Like a Reagan-era Queen fan, do we belt out “I Want to Break Free” in the shower, only to recoil in horror when MTV airs the music video?

 It’s impossible to consider any of this without dipping into the cyborg feminism of Donna J. Haraway, who used the cyborg as a metaphor for the modern human unbound by binary identities, prescribed norms and the limits of natural/unnatural—or, indeed, male/female, Arnold/Sharon Stone or Neo/Trinity.
 We all have the power to become who and what we want to be.